 A few reminders:

-- The Cubs will look to you for leadership.
+- The Campers will look to you for leadership.
 Always wear a smile and speak with kindness and respect.

 - Please do not ever be alone with a Scout, even your own Scout.